mironbalcerzak/gist-jetty-maven-plugin-w-overlay/README.md

 ```

 # maven configuration
-For ease of testing following profiles are present:
+For ease of testing following maven profiles are present:
 ````
 - moduleA - deploys moduleA to jetty server (no overlay)
 - moduleB - deploys moduleB to jetty server (no overlay)